alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 ### Model 1

 In this example model, an org represents a service or service team within a government department or business area.
 Each org has multiple spaces.
-Spaces represent environments such as development, staging or production.
-These spaces host apps.
+Spaces represent environments such as development, sandbox, staging or production or can represent different applications.
+These spaces host apps and backing services.

 Departments or government teams that use this structure include: